 After arriving at the Chicago airport and picking up your luggage (Baggage claim), please exit the arrival hall to the traffic island (outside) with the “red” sign with the writing “Hotel and Courtesy Shuttle”.
-Look for mini-bus with the “Hotel name”, which is very close to the airport.
+Look for a mini-bus with the “Hotel name”, which is very close to the airport.
 The hotel offers a free shuttle bus service every 30 minutes.
-For the hotel’s address, see above.
-At the hotel reception, you will be met by one of our friendly tour guides.
-NB: Please note that the hotel does not allow check-in until at 3 PM (15:00)

 Day 2: Chicago - Springfield, Il